AdobeDocs/experience-manager-core-components.en/GUIDELINES.md

 **AEM documentation contributions are not a replacement for Adobe support** and any such contributions will be rejected.

+### Clearly reference affected documentation pages

+If you create an issue to suggest improvements to the documentation, you must include include links to the pages affected.
+If you create an issue by using the **Edit this page** link on a documentation page, the issue will be created with a link to the page automatically.

+This does not apply to pull reqeusts since pull requests include the affected pages by definition.

 ## Documentation Guidelines

 We ask that any contributions to our documentation follow certain style guidelines.